 Society vs Culture

-- Society is the sum total of all different social groups and their interactions
+- Society is the total of all different social groups and their interactions

-• Culture is the sum total of beliefs, practices and moral values that are handed down over generations
+- Culture is the total of beliefs, practices and moral values that are handed down through generations

 - Highly cultured society has a refined level of intellectual and artistic sensitivity